flan/tyuo/README.md

 One exception to this is banned tokens.
 It's just much more efficient to hold that relatively small set of strings and IDs in memory to quickly filter out unwanted input without unnecessarily hitting the database.

+API accesses are internally subject to a read/write-lock, allowing for threadsafe use by any number of callers.